 We doubt that our founders ever envisioned an organization of over 3 million veterans.
 That it would gain national and world wide recognition as the American Legion enjoys today and lastly the major role it plays in the field of human rights protection for veterans and others.
 The American Legion is a stabilizing factor in all communities for all veterans, their families, friends and the community as a whole.

 Past leadership has brought this post a long way and made many improvements to the facility, I dare not try to list them.
 I also feel that membership has done its part during the last 4 years to continue to further improvements.
-Not to share the entire list but notably: made the facility look like an American Legion Post with military pictures and posters, national and military flags; built a cover over the Terry Bail pavilion; put a new roof on the roof office and made it a functional office christened “The Crow’s Nest”; built up our volunteer base; grew membership back into the largest post south of the border again, formed the first Sons of the American Legion, and started publishing the Roll Call magazine again.
+Not to share the entire list but notably: made the facility look like an American Legion Post with military pictures and posters, national and military flags; built a cover over the Terry Bail pavilion; put a new roof on the roof office and made it a functional office christened “The Crow’s Nest”; built up our volunteer base; grew membership back into the largest post south of the border again, formed the first Sons of the American Legion.